ericmasiello/react-redux-presentation/slides.md

 --

-### `react-redux` Container components
+### `react-redux` library

-* Official bindings for creating container components using React and Redux
+* Official bindings for creating container components for React with Redux
-* Creates container using `connect` higher order function
+* Creates containers using `connect` higher order function
 * Autowraps action creators with `dispatch`

 ```js